Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$: Model and Method

 The details of the numerical calculations are as follows.
 The Broyden's method is used in the self-consistent calculation.
 Also, the Bohr magneton is set to $\mu_{\mathrm{B}}=1/2$.
-The quasiclassical Green's functions are evaluated at $41\times 41$ discretized points in a unit cell of the vortex lattice, and the cut-off energy regarding the Matsubara frequency summation is set to $\varepsilon_{\rm c}=40\,T_{\mathrm{c}0}^{e}$.
+The quasiclassical Green's functions are evaluated at $41\times 41$ discretized points in a unit cell of the vortex lattice, and the cut-off energy regarding the Matsubara frequency is set to $\varepsilon_{\rm c}=40\,T_{\mathrm{c}0}^{e}$.
 Contributions from Landau levels up to the $12$-th order are taken into account, unless otherwise stated.
+We have examined how truncating the Landau levels and Matsubara frequencies to finite values affects the numerical results in Appendix~\ref{sec:supp_6}.